rrovy4/group_7_final_project/README.md

 ### Interpretation
 - The first motion chart describes the total number of collisions over the years.
 What is observed is that there is a drop in collisions in the year 2019 and 2020.
 The highest was observed in August 2006 with over 66 collisions.
 - The second heat map of Toronto below on the left side, is a division of the collisions by districts by shades of red.
-What is observed is that the Downtown and Waterfront areas has recorded the highest number of collisions over the years.
+What is observed is that the Downtown and Waterfront areas have recorded the highest number of collisions over the years.
 - The next Gantt Chart is a visual of the neighborhoods that have recorded the highest number of collisions and are categorized by Fatal and Non-Fatal collisions.
 - The last Doughnut chart is a visual of the total number of collisions and is divided by Fatal and Non-Fatal collisions.
 There were a total of 6002 collisions in the past 14 years and 806 (13%) were recorded as Fatal and 5196 (87%) were recorded as Non-Fatal.
 [Tableau public link](https://public.tableau.com/views/KSI_16226919616790/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)